diarmuidoconnor/wad2/topic09/topic.md

-# Authentication using JWT and Passport
+# Mongo and Mongoose

-This topic descibes how JSON Web Tokens and Passport.js can be used for authentication in Express web APIs.
+Mongo is a NoSQL Database.
+Mongoose provides elegant Mongodb object modelling in Node.js.
+This topic explores how to use both in Express apps.